-Promoting fundamental British values at the William Henry Smith School
+Promoting fundamental British values at The William Henry Smith School & Sixth Form

 The government set out their definition of British values in the 2011 Prevent Strategy.
 These were reinforced in September 2014 due to recent events.
 These regulations sit alongside the requirements of the Equalities Act, which also applies to all types of school.